Part 2: Crew of the Jago

 She sighed, “I guess she’s busy.
 Well, you’ve already met her so I guess it’s no big deal.”
 She saw me brace myself against the wall.
 “You should get some rest.
 Your room is down the hall, it’ll light up green when you place your hand on it.
 Tonight’s my dinner night!
 I’m gonna go prepare it now so I’ll see you later in the dining room okay?
 Don’t be late!”
 Then she took off down the hall.

-Alright?
+All right?
 I wobbled down the hall and placed my hand on each door.
 It took two tries before a green door opened before me.
 Inside there was a bed, closet and table.
 It wasn’t very big but I wasn’t about to complain about having a room to myself.
-It had been years since I slept on a real bed.
+It had been years since I’d slept on something other than rocky dirt.
 I tried it out and fell asleep instantly.

-Beep Beep.
+Beep -- Beep.
 I opened my eyes.
 My chest was glowing again.
 I poked it and it stopped beeping.
-Guess that means dinner is ready, where was I supposed to go again?
+I guessed that meant dinner was ready, where was I supposed to go again?
 I got up and headed for the door.
-There was map that lit up on it, with a red dot where I guess I was supposed to go.
+There was map that lit up on it, with a red dot where I figured I was supposed to go.
 I studied the map and learned that by doing different hand movements I was able to zoom in and out of it.
 It was really cool.

 Somehow I still ended up lost but I eventually made it to the dining room.
 Rei was in the kitchen making a lot of noise for someone who was supposed to be cooking.
 Cashel and Tammy were already sitting at the table so I sat down with them.